panmar/median-stream/README.md

 ##Solution 1: quickselect partition

-This solution tries to find median of unsorted array each time new sample is submitted.
+This solution tries to find a median of unsorted array each time new sample is submitted.
 It uses partitioning of input data into two parts: one part contains numbers smaller or equal than chosen pivot and second part greater.
-This step is repeated recursively until median is found.
+Then the set containing the median is chosen and last step is repeated recursively until the median is found.
 Worst case complexity is **O(N<sup>2</sup>)**, where **N** is the number of already processed numbers.
 Memory requirement is **O(N)**.

 #####Possible improvements#####
 * Change pivot chosing strategy (e.g. median of medians of 5) to get **O(N)** worst-case complexity.